mtomtom/reanalysis-mobile-mrna/README.md

 - [Figure 1](Jupyter_notebooks/Figure2.ipynb): The distributions of nucleotides at SNP and non-SNP positions can be informative for evaluating the evidence for the alternate allele.
 - Supplemental Fig. S1.
 Published criteria for defining mobile mRNAs based on absolute read counts suffer from read-depth dependencies.
 - Supplemental Fig. S6.
 The uncertainty in the determination of the error rate depends on the read depth.
 - Supplemental Fig. S7.
-Most SNPs in mobile mRNAs do hav enot evidence for the alternate allele.
+Most SNPs in mobile mRNAs do not have evidence for the alternate allele.
 - Supplemental Fig. S8.
 Overlay of the ratios of nucleotides at SNP and non-SNP position.
 - Supplemental Fig. S9.
 Some datasets exhibit features that can be interpreted either as non-selective whole transcriptome movement or contamination.
 - Supplemental Fig. S 10.
 Genome assembly incompleteness can lead to mapping challenges that may result in the identification of non-mobile transcripts being defined as mobile.